-A picture of the prototype of the FE board, developed by the IPHC Strasbourg group, and a graphic sketch of the RO board prototype, presently under assembling, are shown in figure 3.
-The two prototypes will be tested during Spring 2017, while the finalization of the Concentrator board is expected in the second half of the same year.
+A picture of the first prototypes of the FE card and of the RO board, installed inside a Top Tracker module, is shown in figure 3.
+The two prototypes have been successfully tested during 2017.
+The first prototype of the concentrator is expected in the second half of this year.

-2.2 Detector prototype tests at LNF
+2.2 ROB prototype tests